Crémieux Decree: History

 Jews first migrated to Algeria during the Roman period.
-The Spanish inquisition later led to a huge influx of Jewish migration, of whom most Algerian Jews are descended from.
-France conquered Algeria in 1830-1834.
+The Spanish inquisition later led to a huge influx of Jewish migration, who most Algerian Jews are descended from.
+France conquered Algeria in 1830–1834.
 France became focused on assimilating colonized people into French citizens, and a sénatus-consulte in 1865 revised citizenship laws to allow indigenous Algerians to apply for French citizenship.
 But Algerian culture prided itself on its customary practices, and as a result application rates were low.
 Many European Jews lived in France, and so the French believed that Algerian Jews would be more likely to assimilate due to having Sephardic (Portuguese Jews, like Crémieux's mother) and also Ashkenazi relatives in France.
 Thus, Jews gained recognition in France as a means of control: the French government having realized that, by enabling Ashkenazi practices, they could appoint chief Rabbis with a duty to "inculcate unconditional obedience to the laws, loyalty to France, and the obligation to defend it".
 France had already given the Sephardic Jews of France citizenship in 1790, and almost two years after, in September 1791, granted citizenship to their Ashkenazi co-religionists who were seen as less French at the time.
 By granting citizenship to Algerian Jews, the French believed the local Jews would forgo their traditions, and become loyal to France.
 The intent was rapid acculturation of Algerian Jews into French Jews.

 It was signed as Decree 136 of 1870 by Adolphe Crémieux as Minister of Justice, Léon Gambetta as Minister of the Interior, and Léon Martin Fourichon as Minister of the Navy and the Colonies.
 These ministers were members of the provisional Government of National Defense (based in Tours, since France was at war and Paris was besieged.
 The Muslim revolt of 1871 created distrust of the indigenous non-Jews, as it established that they would not respect French authority.
 This amplified French desire to attempt the assimilation of Algerian Jews over other indigenous communities who, it was felt, would be more resistant.

 At the same time, the naturalization regime in French Algeria was confirmed by Decree 137, which stated that Algerian Muslims were not French citizens.
 The aim was to maintain the status quo, the sovereignty of France over its North African colonies.
 Five years later, in 1875, this was confirmed in the framework of the Native code (code de l'indigénat).

 Decrees 136 and 137 were published in Official Gazette of the City of Tours (Bulletin officielle de la ville de Tours) on 7 November 1870.